-To maintain a high humidity, mist the enclosure 3 times a day.
+To maintain high humidity levels, mist the enclosure 3 times a day.

 Additionally, you may want to consider adding a humidifier in the room if the air in your home is especially dry or during dryer months.
 Carefully monitor humidity levels using a hygrometer.

-Also, ensure that there is enough air flow in the enclosure, so that the air does not get stagnant and lead to nasty bacteria growth.
+Finally, ensure that there is enough air flow inside the enclosure, so that the air does not get stagnant and lead to nasty bacteria growth.

 Flying Geckos will rarely use a water dish to drink water, although many pet owners insist on keeping one in their enclosure as an option.
 In general, Flying Geckos will drink water off the water droplets from the mist that you spray.